flashbots/mev-boost/CONTRIBUTING.md

 # Contributing guide

 Welcome to the Flashbots collective!
 We just ask you to be nice when you play with us.

-TODO: Code of conduct.
+Please start by reading our [code of conduct](CODE_OF_CONDUCT.md).

 ## Set up